Joey Walters

-Joey Walters (born October 29, 1954) is a former slotback and wide receiver who played in the Canadian Football League (CFL), mainly for the Saskatchewan Roughriders.
-He later played for the Washington Federals and the Orlando Renegades of the United States Football League (USFL).
-Walters played college football at Clemson University.
+Joey Walters (born October 29, 1954) is an American former professional football slotback and wide receiver who played in the Canadian Football League (CFL), United States Football League (USFL), and National Football League (NFL).
+He played college football at Clemson University.

 Early career

 Walters played football at West Florence High School.
 In 2006, he was inducted into the Florence Area Hall of Fame.

 Clemson

 Walters played for the Clemson Tigers from 1973 to 1976 under head coach Red Parker.
 He served as co-captain in the 1976 season and caught 26 passes (6th overall in the ACC) for 392 yards and two touchdowns.

 Canadian Football League

 Winnipeg Blue Bombers

 Walters started his professional career in 1977 with the Winnipeg Blue Bombers.
 He played in four games, catching six passes for 59 yards, before being traded to the Saskatchewan Roughriders.

 Saskatchewan Roughriders

 He finished the remaining 10 games of the 1977 season with the Roughriders, catching 23 more balls for 404 yards and four touchdowns.
 Walters would go on to play five more seasons in Saskatchewan, culminating in back-to-back West and CFL All-Star honors from 1981 to 1982.

 Walters left the Roughriders and the CFL in 1982, but he is still widely regarded as one of the greatest players in team history.
 In 1990, he was inducted into the team's Plaza of Honor.